abnerpersio/emailer/README.md

 - Bull

-#### This is a working in progress project, I am acception suggestions for features and improvements :)
+#### This is a working in progress project, I'm accepting suggestions for features and improvements :)